Same-Sex Married Couple Sues Employer For Revoking Health Insurance

-WEST HOLLYWOOD (CBSLA.com) — Attorneys for Judith Dominguez and Patricia Martinez filed a lawsuit in federal court Thursday claiming Dominguez’s former employee, Cherry Creek Mortgage, revoked health coverage for Martinez – even though they’re married.
+WEST HOLLYWOOD (CBSLA.com) — Attorneys for Judith Dominguez and Patricia Martinez filed a lawsuit in federal court Thursday claiming Dominguez’s former employee, Cherry Creek Mortgage Compant, revoked health coverage for Martinez – even though they’re married.

-“They told me Cherry Creek’s definition of marriage is between a man and woman,” Dominguez said.
+“They told me they put family first.
+I soon found out that meant some families.
+Not all families,” Dominguez said.
+“They told me Cherry Creek’s definition of marriage is between a man and woman,”

 Dominguez said she was laid off – after she filed a complaint against the company after she was told Martinez’s coverage would be taken away retroactively.

-“We received a bill just last month for services for full year ago for $30,000 of claims that had already been paid and approved by the insurance,” Dominguez said.
+“We received a bill just last month for services for full year ago for $30,000,” Dominguez said.

 The women are suing Cherry Creek and its insurance provider for violating a federal law that bans employment discrimination including sex.